DennisGross/cmarl_testing/README.md

 ## Paper Data
 The results for the paper are stored in the `logs` directory.
 There is a seperate log file for centralized and decentralized policies.
-The paper plots can be found in plots.

 ## Experiments
 To run the experiments, install the requirements in `requirements.txt` and execute `run_all.sh` in the root directory.